blackhat06/ebolabigdataorg/README.md

-<h3> ebolabigdata.org is a data science for humanitarian project, which is dedicated to solving real world problems related to Ebola and it's impacts. </h3>
+<h3> <a href="http://ebolabigdata.org"> ebolabigdata.org </a> is a data science for humanitarian project, which is dedicated to solving real world problems related to Ebola and it's impacts. </h3>

 <h5> List of Languages and tools used: </h5>